 • Flexibility: Expands more, filling irregular spaces better.

-Closed-cell spray foam is denser and has a higher R-value, usually between R-6 to R-7 per inch.
+Closed-Cell Spray Foam Closed-cell spray foam is denser and has a higher R-value, usually between R-6 to R-7 per inch.
 It is more rigid and provides a strong air and moisture barrier, making it suitable for exterior applications or areas prone to moisture.

 Benefits of Closed-Cell Spray Foam